-Commonfund continues to be committed to diversity and inclusion efforts throughout the organization.
-The Commonfund Diversity and Inclusion Office (“DIO”) has created a Diversity, Equity and Inclusion Policy as outlined below.
+Commonfund continues to be committed to diversity, equity, and inclusion efforts throughout the organization.
+The Commonfund Diversity, Equity, and Inclusion (DEI) Office has created a Diversity, Equity, and Inclusion Policy as outlined below.

 Mission Statement/Statement of Values

-The Common Fund for Nonprofit Organizations, (together with its affiliates, “Commonfund”) established a Diversity and Inclusion Office (“DIO”), with the mission to “intentionally promote and foster inclusion and equity across Commonfund and our investment process, thought leadership and professional and organizational development.”
+The Common Fund for Nonprofit Organizations, (together with its affiliates, “Commonfund”) established a Diversity, Equity, and Inclusion (DEI) Office, with the mission to “intentionally promote and foster inclusion and equity across Commonfund and our investment process, thought leadership and professional and organizational development.”

-The DIO brings together the three core elements of Commonfund’s Diversity, Equity and Inclusion (“DEI”) efforts: i) to include diverse managers within investment portfolios; ii) to advance the understanding of the value of diversity and inclusion in the asset management industry; and, finally, iii) to provide firm-wide opportunities for professional and organizational development.
-The DIO is charged with fostering an environment at Commonfund that values different perspectives, challenges conventional thinking and maximizes the potential of all employees.
+The DEI office brings together the three core elements of Commonfund’s diversity, equity, and inclusion efforts: i) to include diverse managers within investment portfolios; ii) to advance the understanding of the value of diversity and inclusion in the asset management industry; and, finally, iii) to provide firm-wide opportunities for professional and organizational development.
+The DEI office is charged with fostering an environment at Commonfund that values different perspectives, challenges conventional thinking and maximizes the potential of all employees.

 Our human capital is our most valuable asset.
 The collective sum of the individual differences, life experiences, knowledge, inventiveness, innovation, self-expression, unique capabilities and talent that our employees invest in their work represents a significant part of our culture, our reputation and our achievements.